This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 What makes tech work particularly challenging is the cognitive load.
 Writing code requires holding multiple abstract concepts in working memory simultaneously.
 Add in the pressure of deadlines, on-call rotations, and the need to constantly learn new frameworks, and you have a perfect storm for tech burnout.

 From a neurochemical perspective, this constant stress depletes dopamine – the neurotransmitter responsible for motivation and focus.
-When dopamine levels drop, everything becomes harder: concentrating, problem-solving, even feeling satisfied with completed work.
-That's why Bright Mind includes L-Tyrosine, a dopamine precursor that helps restore these crucial levels naturally.
-Learn more about how L-Tyrosine boosts working memory and attention.
+When dopamine levels drop, everything becomes harder: concentrating, problem-solving, and even feeling satisfied with completed work.

 Can Too Much Screen Time Cause Brain Fog?